MicrosoftDocs/architecture-center/docs/security/storage-data-encryption.md

 ---
-title: Storage, Data, and Encryption | Microsoft Docs
+title: Storage, data, and encryption in Azure | Microsoft Docs
 description: How to secure data storage in Azure
 author: dsk-2015
 ms.date: 07/03/2019